Robinkhilery960/Interview-Questions/Javascript/readme.md

 1.  **Object constructor:**

-    You can create an object using Object Constructer
+    You can create an object using Object Constructor

     ```javascript
     var object = new Object();